DarkWav/SAC-rewrite/README.md

 # SAC-rewrite [![](https://img.shields.io/github/license/DarkWav/SAC-rewrite.svg?label=License)](https://github.com/DarkWav/SAC-rewrite/blob/master/LICENSE)
 ## The rewritten version of ShadowAntiCheat for Minecraft:Bedrock Edition

 ## Status: Discontinued Indefinitely.
-Mojang has unfortunately decided that they want to implement EULA changes that I consider completely unacceptable, hence I am unwilling to provide any content for their game at the moment: https://www.minecraft.net/en-us/usage-guidelines
+Mojang has unfortunately decided that they want to enforce their EULA in a way I do not consider acceptable, hence I am unwilling to provide any content for their game at the moment: https://www.minecraft.net/en-us/usage-guidelines https://www.youtube.com/watch?v=sZj06sd-Wmg</br>If Mojang changes their stance on EULA enforement, I am willing to reconsider this decision.

 ## Curently planned Checks:
 - Angle <b>(complete)</b>